Tag: digitizing

 You can use weights, magnets, or clips to secure the corners.
 This will guarantee that the prints stay perfectly flat while you work.
 Experimenting with different techniques can lead to better outcomes and help preserve the integrity of your prints.
 This topic is explored in greater detail in my The Ultimate Guide To Digitize Vintage Prints on this website.

-Move In Close
+Move In Close – Fill The Viewfinder

 When capturing a print, regardless of its size, move your camera close enough to fill the viewfinder.
 This ensures the best quality with your high-definition camera.
 The only task remaining is to edit and color balance all your images.
 To speed up this process, I recommend using FilmLab Desktop.
 This software offers a user-friendly interface.
 It simplifies adjustments.
 You can enhance the vibrancy and detail of your prints effortlessly.
 By utilizing its robust features, you can achieve a polished final product that truly reflects your artistic vision.